shiming-chen/Writer-Identification-WLSR/README.md

 Run `evaluation/evaluation.m` for evaluation.

 # Contact
 If you run into any problems with this code, please submit a bug report on the Github site of the project.
-For another inquries pleace contact with me: gchenshiming@gmail.com or g_shmchen@163.com
+For another inquries please contact with me: gchenshiming@gmail.com or g_shmchen@163.com